nguyenquanltdd/Sky-loyalty-framework/doc/userguide/reward_campaigns/index.rst

-REWARD CAMPAIGNS
+Reward campaigns
 ================

-| In this section of the guide you will be familiar with creating and managing rewards available within your Loyalty Program.
+In this section of the guide you will be familiar with creating and managing rewards available within your Loyalty Program.

-| You will learn what type of rewards can be choose, how to assigned reward to specify customers, define activity time and manage reward details.
+You will learn what type of rewards can be choose, how to assigned reward to specify customers, define activity time and manage reward details.

-| You will also learn how to verify which rewards have been already redeemed and by which customers.
+You will also learn how to verify which rewards have been already redeemed and by which customers.

 Reward campaigns menu
 ---------------------